soarsmu/Curiosity_in_Adversarial_Policy/MuJoCo/README.md

 -----Episode 100-----
 Winner: Agent 1, Scores: [67, 33], Total Episodes: 100
 ```
-The score [67, 33] indicates that player 1 and player 2 win 67 and 33 times in the 100 rounds.
+The scores [67, 33] indicates that player 1 and player 2 win 67 and 33 times in the 100 rounds.
 So, the winning rate of player 1 is 67%, and 33% for player 2.
 Playing the adversarial agent with a masked victim agent:
 ```
 python test_masked_victim.py --env <env_id> --opp_path <path-to-the-opponent-agent> --norm_path <path-to-the-opponent-observation-normalization> --vic_path <path-to-the-victim-agent> --vic_mask True --is_rnd True